Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 - Established the Principate: Augustus established a new political system, the Principate, which combined elements of a monarchy and a republic.
 This system allowed him to maintain his power while preserving some of the institutions of the Roman Republic.

-- Restored peace and stability: Augustus ended the civil wars that had plagued Rome for decades and brought peace and stability to the empire.
+- Restored peace and stability: Augustus ended the civil wars that had plagued Rome for decades, bringing peace and stability to the empire.
 This allowed the empire to prosper and grow.

-- Initiated reforms: Augustus initiated several reforms that helped improve Roman citizens’ lives.
-These reforms included the establishment of a professional standing army, the creation of a new system of justice, and the implementation of many social welfare programs.
+- Initiated reforms: Augustus implemented several reforms that significantly improved the lives of Roman citizens.
+These reforms included the establishment of a professional standing army, the creation of a new judicial system, and the implementation of numerous social welfare programs.

 - Undertook building projects: Augustus undertook several projects that helped beautify Rome and enhance its prestige.
 These projects included the Temple of Apollo, the Pantheon, and the Roman Forum.

 - Promoted arts and culture: Augustus patronized the arts and culture.
-He encouraged the development of poetry, literature, and sculpture.
+He encouraged the development of poetry, literature, and the arts, including sculpture.
 He also built many public libraries and theaters.

 Augustus’ legacy is complex and multifaceted.
 He was a brilliant politician and a skilled diplomat, but he was also a ruthless dictator who eliminated his rivals and suppressed dissent.
 Nevertheless, his reign was a period of great peace and prosperity for the Roman Empire, and he is considered one of the greatest Roman emperors.